 If you need to rent out your second property to afford it, then it becomes an investment property, not a second home.
 Your lender will expect an appraisal with a comparable rental schedule.
-This document tells the underwriter what the property can potentially produce income wise.
+This document tells the underwriter what the property can potentially produce income-wise.
 Investment property mortgages almost always require at least 20% down because it’s very difficult to get mortgage insurance for these purchases.

 If you plan to occupy your second home for more than 14 days per year or more than 10% of the time it's rented, the IRS categorizes it as a vacation home.
 If you occupy the property for less than IRS minimums or not at all, it’s categorized as an investment or rental property.
 The ways you use or occupy the second home usually defines the property category for tax purposes in the eyes of the IRS.

 Vacation homes that you never rent out are considered personal property like your primary residence.
 You can claim the mortgage interest deduction on your personal home and one vacation home.
-If you have a two vacation homes, you have to pick one to be the second home.
+If you have a vacation home, you have to pick one to be the second home.
 You can write off property taxes on all your vacation homes.
 Property tax assessments for special projects, like new street lights on your road or freshly paved streets, aren't deductible.

 Investment properties are treated as investment real estate.
 This means that you are not limited as to how much interest you can write off in your taxes.
 You report your income and expenses from your rental homes on the Schedule E form which lets you deduct just about every expense that you incur in owning the investment property.
 The only thing that you pay taxes on is the profit that you earn on the second home after expenses.
 If you lose money on the investment property, you can use that loss to offset income from other investment real estate properties or claim up to $25,000 of the loss against other income.